baked-potata/React-Classes/notes.md

 ---

+# Hooks

+## useEffect( )

+---

+## API Calls

+Data is mostly stored in servers which react don t have direct access to.
+To retrieve or edit that data, we need to make some API calls.

+---

+___

 # React Router

 React Router is a third party plugin that is commonly used in React.
 Normaly what React does, it changes the certain elements on pages when an interaction is made.
 On old wesites complete webpage had to be reloaded and all data was sent by server to make this happen.
 But with React, A reactApp is sent to the browser which handles the routes.